Loloppe/LolighterOld/README.md

 Enjoy :)
 ___
 ## Changelog
+### Version 2.2
+Removed gallops generation when "Double" is activated.
 ### Version 2.1
 Fixed some crash.
 Added new features to the converter.
 Renamed some stuff.
 ### Version 2.0
 Added a modified version of Osu2Saber (https://github.com/tmokmss/Osu2Saber) to Lolighter.
 Only some parts of the program is used (similar to a library).
 LGPL-3.0 license and whole source-code included.
 Added osuBMParser https://github.com/N3bby/osuBMParser (which is necessary to use Osu2Saber).
 MIT license and whole source-code included.